Abc-Arbitrage/Zerio/README.md

 MessageTypeId.Register(typeof(PlaceOrderMessage), messageId);
 ```

- If no specific id is registered for a type, it will be computed using a pretty naive method by default (a CRC32 hash of the message full type name by convention – changing a message type name would then be a breaking change).
+ If no specific id is registered for a type, it will be computed using a pretty naive method by default (a CRC32 hash of the message full type name by convention â€“ changing a message type name would then be a breaking change).

 ## Serializers
 You need to write a binary serializer for your message, implementing the `IBinaryMessageSerializer` interface.
 An generic abstract base class, `BinaryMessageSerializer<T>` is also provided and is generally what you want to inherit from most of the time.
 The API is voluntarily low-level.
 Note that the `Deserialize` method already provides an instance of the message you need to initialize.
 You may want to handle versionning here, as well as keeping your implementation allocation free.